 Many expats moving to Hong Kong are pleasantly surprised by the readily available and affordable domestic help here.
-Life in Hong Kong is fast-paced and busy, leaving little time for household tasks, and while some expats prefer to hire a part-time helper who comes once or twice per week, for others (especially those families with young children) a full-time helper to cook, clean and handle childcare can be a blessing.
-We turned to LAURENCE FAUCHON, co-founder and CEO of HelperChoice.com, a social impact start-up eradicating illegal agency placement fees by connecting employers and domestic helpers directly to tell us more.
+Life in Hong Kong is fast-paced and busy, leaving little time for household tasks, and while some expats prefer to hire a part-time helper who comes once or twice per week, for others (especially those families with young children) a full-time domestic helper to cook, clean and handle childcare can be a blessing.
+We turned to Laurence Fauchon, co-founder and CEO of HelperChoice.com, a social impact start-up eradicating illegal agency placement fees by connecting employers and domestic helpers directly to tell us more.

 Hiring a helper may be attractive, but it can also be daunting.
-In Hong Kong there is a distinction between local and foreign domestic helpers.
+In Hong Kong there is a distinction between local and foreign domestic help.
 Local helpers can be hired at any moment for either part-time or full-time duties, but their English is limited.
 Foreign helpers can legally only be employed on two-year full-time live-in contracts.

-Only residents who hold a Hong Kong Identity Card are able to hire a foreign domestic helper, and you must have a household income of more than $15,000 per month.
+Only residents who hold a Hong Kong Identity Card are able to hire a foreign domestic worker, and you must have a household income of more than $15,000 per month.
 When hiring a helper, the Standard Employment Contract (ID407) is the only legally binding document.
 Note that the helper must work and live at the contractual address and that she may only perform domestic duties – special permission needs to be obtained for driving duties.

 In Hong Kong, employers must give their helper a rest day, at least 24 hours continuously, every week.
 In case you need your helper to work on her rest day, you must give her a substitute day as this cannot be settled by payment.
 Like every employee in Hong Kong, helpers are entitled to enjoy 12 statutory holidays as well as annual leave.
 But most expat employers grant their helper all general public holidays – six extra days on top of the statutory holidays.

 In Hong Kong there are various ways to find a helper.
-The traditional way is through employment agencies, but in recent years many of these have been heavily criticized for unethical practices and overcharging of helpers.
-A better solution is to find a helper yourself through ethical online platforms or by personal recommendation, which has many benefits.
+The traditional way is through employment agencies, but in recent years many of these have been heavily criticised for unethical practices and overcharging of helpers.
+A better solution is to find someone yourself through ethical online platforms or by personal recommendation, which has many benefits.
 A reputable company is HelperChoice.com, which has been set up for successful ethical matches.
 Be aware that the hiring procedures of a helper and the agency prices depend on her country of origin and current visa status.
 An employment agency must be used for paperwork, except for finished-contract Filipino helpers.

 There are various costs and timeframes involved when you hire a helper, depending on her employment history.
 Sometimes the processing will need to be done by an agency (and their fees are highly variable), while other times the helper can do the paperwork herself.
 The timeframe also varies depending on whether or not she will need to return to her home country before starting with you.